vyos/vyos-documentation/docs/configuration/firewall/index.rst

      * **Source NAT**: rules defined under ``set [nat | nat66] destination...``.

-If interface were the packet was received is part of a bridge, then packet is processed at the **Bridge Layer**, which contains a ver basic setup where for bridge filtering:
+If the interface where the packet was received is part of a bridge, then the packet is processed at the **Bridge Layer**, which contains a basic setup for bridge filtering:

-   * **Forward (Bridge)**: stage where traffic that is trasspasing through the bridge is filtered and controlled:
+   * **Forward (Bridge)**: stage where traffic that is trespasing through the bridge is filtered and controlled:

      * ``set firewall bridge forward filter ...``.

-Main structure VyOS firewall cli is shown next:
+The main structure of the VyOS firewall CLI is shown next:

 .. code-block:: none